 At Hammocks at the Edisto, we provide dual diagnosis treatment in South Carolina for those with addiction and co-occurring mental health conditions.
 We are not, however, equipped to manage acute or emergent mental health issues, but we will work with other local providers to find psychiatric care.
 We strive to ensure our residents’ safety at all times.
-To learn more about the support we can provide, please contact our dual diagnosis treatment program today for depression and addiction treatment or anxiety and addiction treatment at 833.793.0191.
+To learn more about the support we can provide, please contact our dual diagnosis treatment program in South Carolina today at 833.793.0191.

 Substance abuse and mental disorders commonly co-occur, and research suggests three possible explanations for the overlap.
 The first explanation is that there are some common risk factors can contribute to both substance use and other mental disorders.
 Secondly, mental disorders can contribute to substance use.
 Alternatively, substance use can contribute to the development of other mental disorders.

 It may be difficult to determine if someone requires dual diagnosis treatment.
 In addition to drug and/or alcohol use, the woman seeking treatment is also facing difficulties with depression, anxiety, mood swings, or trauma.
 In such cases, please reach out today, to see if one of our treatment programs can help.
 The following are common symptoms associated with prevalent mental health disorders, as identified by the Diagnosis and Statistical Manual of Mental Disorders, Fifth Edition (DSM V):

 A low or sad mood, feelings of emptiness, hopelessness, worthlessness, and/or excessive guilt are common with depression.
 Those who struggle with this condition also experience:

 Research shows that it is extremely difficult to overcome depression alone.
 Therefore, it is nearly always best to seek a mental health treatment program.